JDL Travel

 moochdocking

-Pro tip: become friends with your siblings in adulthood because if you do they might let you park in their driveway on a gorgeous peninsula!
-Bonus points if they find an amazing fiance that supports RV Parking in the driveway!
-Thank you for everything Sean and Michelle (and Gertie)!!
+Pro tip: become friends with your siblings in adulthood because they might let you park in their driveway on a gorgeous peninsula!
+Bonus points if they find an amazing fiance that supports long term RV Parking!
+Thank you for everything Sean and Michelle!! (& Gertie)

 Since the drive from Delaware to Edgewater was short we decided to squeeze some parking lot towing practice in.
 I had previously been overwhelmed by backing and decided to focus on driving forwards, making turns, and feeling more confident towing in general.
 Dylan of course wanted to practice backing to warm up for the challenge ahead at Sean and Michelle's.
 We made the short trek to our new home base and Dylan parked like a champ!